Hyannis Animal Hospital

 Carly was born and raised on beautiful Cape Cod.
-She has been working with animals for 6 years.
+She has been working with animals since 2005.
 Carly joined Hyannis Animal Hospital in February of '10 as an assistant and has worked her way to becoming a technician.
-Carly’s interests outside of work include being outside, and photography.
+Carly’s interests outside of work include being outside and hiking.
 She currently has the honor of living with the coolest pug in the world Lainey AKA Brain and her lovely cat Corrina

 Erica is a native Cape Codder and graduated from the University of New Hampshire in 1999 with a Bachelor's Degree in Animal Science.
 After spending one year in Florida working at an equine clinic she started at Hyannis Animal Hospital in 2001 as a technician.
 She enjoys spending time with her husband, their new baby boy and their two dogs, Raven and Tek.

 Christine joined Hyannis Animal Hospital in 1995.
 She is a graduate of the Veterinary Technician program at Becker College.
 She grew up on the Cape and loves to spend time at the beach with her family and dogs.